Eschatologue/CM_wiki/docs/equipment/armour/armour-table.md

 icon: material/shield-plus
 ---

+## Armour Proficiency

+Anyone can put on a suit of armour or strap a shield to an arm.
+Only those *proficient* in the armour's use know how to wear it effectively, however.
+Your class gives you proficiency with certain types of armour.

+If you wear armour that you lack proficiency with, you gain several affliction:

+- :octicons-triangle-down-24: **Disadvantage** on any :material-dice-d20: **Ability Check**
+- :octicons-triangle-down-24: **Disadvantage** on :material-shield-refresh: **Saving Throw**
+- :octicons-triangle-down-24: **Disadvantage** on :material-dice-d20: **Attack Roll** that involves *Strength* or *Dexterity*
+- You can't cast spells.

 ## Armour Table

 The Armour table shows the cost and other properties of the common types of armour worn in this D&D.